Car Insurance Requirements Spain (2026): Laws, Legal Cover & What You Must Have

 Even unused vehicles must be insured if registered.

-Minimum Legal Requirements
+Minimum Legal Car Insurance in Spain Requirements

 Spain requires at least: